Arjun-0103/Vortex_SS/README.md

 2)
   Figures_and_Analysis - Jupyter notebook containing the analysis after the calculation of SS and Poynting Flux.
 It is recommended to go through the Files_and_Variables notebook first, before opening this notebook.

-Note: The datasets used for this project are huge and cannot be uploaded here.
-However, it can be distributed on a request basis.
+Note: The datasets used for this project are very large in volume and also protected by license and hence cannot be uploaded here.
+However, this code will work for any 3D Vector field data set.